Abelian covers of surfaces and the homology of the level L mapping class group: Introduction

 \begin{maintheorem} For $g \geq 4$ and $L \geq 2$, we have

 \end{maintheorem}

-\begin{remark} The group $\Mod_{g}$ does not act on the universal abelian $\Z_L$-cover of $\Sigma_g$.
-Each individual mapping class can be lifted to a diffeomorphism of the cover, but a fixed basepoint is necessary to make this lift canonical and thereby provide a representation of the entire group. \end{remark}
+\begin{remark} The group $\Mod_{g}$ does not act on the universal abelian $\Z/L$-cover of $\Sigma_g$.
+Each individual mapping class can be lifted to a diffeomorphism of the cover, but a fixed basepoint is necessary to make this lift canonical and thereby provide a representation of the entire group.
+The best one can achieve is as follows.
+There is a Birman exact sequence (see \S \ref{section:mcgprelim}) of the form

-\paragraph{Comments on the proofs.} The key observation underlying the proofs of our theorems is as follows.
-The group $\Mod_{g}^1$ contains a natural copy of $\pi_1(\Sigma_g)$, known as the ``point-pushing subgroup'' (see \S \ref{section:mcgprelim} below).
-This fits into the Birman exact sequence